benjaminy/TenaciousCalf/Documentation/flavors_of_persistence.md

 structures is that they make it easier to write reliable multithreaded software.
 The issue is that some persistent structures use lazy evaluation or memoization to pull off their magic.
-This means that while old versions are logically immutable, physically old versions may refer to unevaluated expressions that get filled in at some later time.
+This means that while old versions are logically immutable, they may refer to unevaluated expressions that get filled in later.
+This means that under the hood, the bits referred to by old versions can actually change.

 Thread safety cannot be taken for granted when you're talking about lazy evaluation/memoization.
 So if you're working in a language/framework